venance-riblier/Long-Run-Restriction-Shiny/README.md

 The time series are downloaded from [FRED](https://fred.stlouisfed.org/).
 The data cleaning and the preparation of the model are performed in the file ``data_prep_BQ.R``.
 The file ``app.R`` is the code of the application.

 The application can be launched directly on the web [here](https://venance-riblier.shinyapps.io/bq_app/) as it is hosted on https://www.shinyapps.io/.
-It also can be launched directly from **R**, by using the command ``shiny::runGitHub("Long-Run-Restrictions-Shiny/Long Run Restrictions Shiny", "venance-riblier")``.
+It also can be launched directly from **R**, by using the command ``shiny::runGitHub("Long-Run-Restrictions-Shiny", "venance-riblier", ref = "main")``.